wkirschbaum/elixir-ts-mode/README.md

 Using [tree-sitter](https://tree-sitter.github.io/tree-sitter/) for font-lock, indentation, imenu and navigation.

-This must not be confused with the MELPA tree-sitter package as it uses the built-in emacs treesit package.

 For an implementation without tree-sitter support please have a look at: https://github.com/elixir-editors/emacs-elixir